furkantektas/basic-3D-scanner/README.md

 ```

 ## How to use ##
-After a successful compiling process, you can run ScannerProje executable as below.
+After a successful compiling process, you can run ScannerProject executable as below.

 ```
 ./ScannerProject